CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Time Limits for Lemon Law Claims

 There’s a statute of limitations to file a claim.
 From the time that the defect was first discovered, you have four years to start the case.
-However, we always encourage our clients to begin the Lemon law process as soon as possible, to ensure compensation is swift and expedited.
+However, we always encourage our clients to begin the claim process as soon as possible, to ensure compensation is swift and expedited.

 Reasonable Number of Repair Attempts